mariohernandez/mariohernandezio/src/blog/owl.md

 ### Pros of gap

 * The CSS block above will behave exactly as the Owl technique, as in it will only add space between sibling child elements.
 * Another advantage of using Gap for spacing, is that when it comes to responsive design, the gap rules you apply to elements for mobile, will remain in place as you transition to tablet or desktop.
-This means if in mobile your elements were stacked in column direction, but in desktop they change to row, the gap rules will still apply as long as your child elements are siblins.
+No need to change the gap settings if the direction of your layout has changed.
 See FIG 5. below.
+* Gap is great for menu lists where you may want to add spacing in between each menu item except the ones at the end.

 ![Example of gap settings on sibling elements](/images/blog-images/gap.webp){.body-image .body-image--wide .body-image--left aria-hidden="true"}